kubernetes-sigs/gateway-api/geps/gep-696/index.md

 ### Conformance tests

-Conformance tests file names should try to follow the the `pascal-case-name.go` format.
+Conformance tests file names should try to follow the `pascal-case-name.go` format.
 For example for `HTTPRoutePortRedirect` - the test file would be `httproute-port-redirect.go`.

 Treat this guidance as "best effort" because we might have test files that check the combination of several features and can't follow the same format.